sunng87/pgwire/README.md

 - `examples/sqlite.rs`: uses an in-memory sqlite database at its core and serves it with postgresql protocol.
+- `examples/gluesql.rs`: uses an in-memory
+  [gluesql](https://github.com/gluesql/gluesql) at its core and serves it with postgresql protocol.
 - `examples/server.rs`: demos a server that always returns fixed results.
 - `examples/secure_server.rs`: demos a server with ssl support and always returns fixed results.